Three Reasons Why Sleeping Pills May Not Be the Answer to Good Sleep

 Many serious medical illnesses and mental disorders interrupt sleep patterns.
 If you continually relieve insomnia with sleeping pills, you could be masking a more serious underlying condition.
 Before you ask your doctor for a sleep aid prescription, it may be a good idea to ask for a thorough physical that may uncover another cause for your insomnia that can be properly treated.

-Sleeping pills can kill you, literally
+Sleeping pills can kill you, literally.

 A recent study in Australia found that people who take sleeping pills were more prone to traffic accidents than drunk drivers.
 Those who take sleeping pills encounter a moderate impairment as an after effect of medication, causing them to be more at risk for traffic accidents.
-Another recent study (https://www.scripps.org/news_items/4169-scripps-study-finds-higher-death-risk-with-sleeping-pills) at the Scripps Clinic Viterbi Family Sleep Center, in La Jolla, Calif. showed a link between sleeping pills and a higher risk of cancer and death.
+Another recent study (https://www.scripps.org/news_items/4169-scripps-study-finds-higher-death-risk-with-sleeping-pills) at the Scripps Clinic Viterbi Family Sleep Center, in La Jolla, California showed a link between sleeping pills and a higher risk of cancer and death.
 According to the study, patients who took sleeping pills were more than four times as likely to have died during the study's 2.5-year follow up as those who didn't take the drugs.
 In the same study, researchers found that those taking the highest doses were 35 percent more likely to have developed a major cancer, not including melanoma, during that period.

 So before you start a sleeping pill, consider the many effects they may have on you and your body and instead explore more natural, easy ways to fall asleep without the consequences.